 - Finance or accounting software developers, compliance or sales

 - Tax attorney

 - Budget analyst/Manager

 Apply for the Inactive status by completing the Inactive application and submitting it to the VBOA, along with a copy of an official job description.

 Please note: Licensees must be pre-approved for the Inactive status to be exempt from CPE requirements.
 Licensees cannot apply for this status when they have been selected for a CPE audit.
 If a licensee has not been approved for the Inactive status at the time of CPE audit selection and notification, the licensee is responsible for meeting the VBOA’s CPE requirements.

 The VBOA believes educators at the college level who teach accounting, finance or tax do require the use, or knowledge, of this subject matter in order to teach.
 Next to individuals in public accounting, educators of these subjects have the largest potential impact on the accounting and CPA profession.

 Such educators are expected to and must meet the VBOA’s CPE requirements.
 By law, it is not required to hold a CPA license to teach these courses, but those that do must obtain the required hours of CPE.

 For questions regarding status qualifications, please contact the VBOA at (804) 367-8505.

-If licensee’s plan to start providing services to the public or to or on behalf of an employer, they must request a change in status to Active by the VBOA before providing these services.
+If a licensee plans to start providing services to the public or to or on behalf of an employer, they must request a change in status to Active before providing these services and be approved for the status change by the VBOA.
 In order to begin providing services, a licensee is required to meet the requirements of VBOA regulation 18VAC5-22-90.